-Brake light switch is a small device attached to the brake pedal mechanism.
-Despite its small size, the brake light switch plays an important role in a modern car.
-Many vehicle systems including Push-Button start, Antilock Brakes and Vehicle Stability Control cannot operate if a brake light switch is not working properly.
+Many vehicle systems, including Push-Button start, Antilock Brakes and Vehicle Stability Control, cannot operate if the brake light switch is not working properly.

 The brake light switch serves two major functions.
 First, it turns on the brake lights when a driver presses the brake pedal.
-Second, it sends the signal to the vehicle computer that brakes are applied.
+Second, it sends a signal to the vehicle's computer that brakes are applied.
 A car with a faulty brake light switch is UNSAFE to drive.

 In most cars, the brake light switch is installed right above the brake pedal.
 Inside, it has a one- or two-way electric switch.
 The most common symptom of a faulty brake light switch is when brake lights don't come on or stay on all the time.

 A faulty brake light switch can cause many problems.
 If the switch is bad, the brake lights won't operate and the transmission shifter will not come out of the "Park" position.